Install Project Quay Using Podman on Oracle Linux

 sudo podman logs -f redis

-6. Confirm the IP address for the Redis container.
-Make a note of it because it is required later.
+7. Get the IP address for the Redis container.

 sudo podman inspect -f "{{.NetworkSettings.IPAddress}}" redis